 About me.

-I founded Tiny House Family Services to promote social connection, mindfulness, and the science of happiness to build a more satisfying and easeful experience for families and educators.
+I founded Tiny House Family Services to promote social connection, mindfulness, and the science of happiness to build a more satisfying and easeful experience for parents and educators.

 Our tiny house represents the ability to find happiness anywhere and beauty everywhere.
 This is inherent in young children.

 Difficulties, challenges, and trauma can erode our capacity to see goodness, live life without fear, and think positively.
-However, just one responsive, caring adult can make all the difference for a child’s healthy development in becoming a resilient, perseverant adult.
+However, just one responsive, caring adult can make all the difference for a child in becoming a healthy, resilient, perseverant adult.

 • I bring over 20 years experience as a teacher, mentor, and administrator specializing in inclusive practices and early intervention in schools, non-profits, colleges, universities, and government.